 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.

 Breakfast is included.
-When no restaurant location is available on route lunches and snacks should either be bought from local shops, packed lunches are included.
+When no restaurant location is available on route lunches and snacks should either be bought from local shops.
 Dinner is available either from the restaurant in your accommodation or restaurants in the village near your hotel.

 Difficulty & terrain